Save bean seeds and you'll find yourself with extra dollars in your pocket; perhaps quite a lot of them.

-Save your broad bean seeds too; oddly we find they germinate far better than the bought seed; that's if you can get them.
+Save your broad bean seeds too.
+Oddly we find they germinate far better than those purchased from the nursery; that's if you can get them at all.

-Broad beans have two advantages; they grow in the cooler weather along with peas, and have the highest vegetable protein content of all legumes.
+Broad beans have three advantages.
+They grow in the cooler weather along with peas, and have the highest vegetable protein content of all legumes, bar soyas.

-How to plant broad beans couldn't be easier especially if you have saved your own seeds.
+How to plant broad beans could not be easier especially if you have saved your own seeds.
 The third benefit is their unique ability to provide L-dopa for those suffering from Parkinson's disease.

 Why are we so crazy about save bean seeds, growing and cooking green beans?
-Simple.
-Actually there are several reasons:
+That's simple; actually there are several reasons.

-Save Bean Seeds and growing and cooking green beans is a massive step up to better health.
-From the garden they are delic, frozen... well nuff said.
-Boring.
 Slip a few dwarf bean seeds here and there in between the flowers and shrubs in the garden.
-But for me the pole beans are far superior.
-Just one pole bean plant will feed one person for a good month.
-Three is a glut!
+But for me the pole varieties are far superior.
+Just one plant will feed a person for a good month.
+Three will be a glut!

-A lot more people die on the planet from obesity than starvation on planet Earth; hence the proliferation of decidedly dodgy and gimmicky diets; as we all know only too well none of them deliver on their promises.
+A lot more people die on the planet from obesity than starvation on planet Earth.
+Hence the proliferation of decidedly dodgy and gimmicky diets; as we all know only too well none of them deliver on their promises.

 Banting is one of the half way good diets; which means it's also fifty percent bad.
 You will lose weight, and not feel ravenous all day, but the risk of getting cancer is greatly increased.